Type theories in category theory: Preface

 \begin{notation} We introduce some notational conventions in category theory. \begin{itemize} \item We write $A\in\CC$ to say that ``$A$ is an object in the category $\CC$'', and $f\in\CC(A,B)$ to say that ``$f$ is a morphism in the category $\CC$ from $A$ towards $B$''.
-In the literature, the former is also written as $A\in\text{Ob}(\CC)$ and the latter is also written as $f\in\text{Hom}_\CC(A,B)$. \item We write $\text{Ob}(\CC)$ for the set of objects in $\CC$. \item We write $\id_A\in\CC(A,A)$ for the identity morphism, $dom(f)$ and $cod(f)$ for the domain projection and the codomain projection of morphisms.
-We also say a morphism $f$ is a morphism \textit{from} $dom(f)$ and \textit{towards} $cod(f)$. \item We write $f\circ g\in\CC(dom(g),cod(f))$ for composition of morphisms. \end{itemize} \lessSpace{-1} \end{notation}
+In the literature, the former is also written as $A\in\text{Ob}(\CC)$ (so that the category $\CC$ and the set of objects $\text{Ob}(\CC)$ are distinguished) and the latter is also written as $f\in\text{Hom}_\CC(A,B)$.
+The $\text{Hom}_\CC(A,B)$ notation is also (though rarely) used when the category $\CC$ is a complicated expression. \item We write $\id_A\in\CC(A,A)$ for the identity morphism, $dom(f)$ and $cod(f)$ for the domain projection and the codomain projection of morphisms.
+We also say a morphism $f$ is a morphism \textit{from} $dom(f)$ and \textit{towards} $cod(f)$. \item We write $f\circ g\in\CC(dom(g),cod(f))$ for composition of morphisms. \item We use dashed lines in commutative diagrams for unique morphisms. \item We write $A\cong B\in\CC$ for objects $A$ and $B$ in the category $\CC$ are equivalent up to unique isomorphism. \item We write $F\simeq G$ for naturally isomorphic functors $F$ and $G$. \end{itemize} \lessSpace{-1} \end{notation}